Highlights

 Today you'll head over to Isla Española, landing at a striking white beach on Gardner Bay, which also happens to be an important breeding site for Pacific green turtles.
 However, its main attraction is its large colony of Galápagos sea lions.
 Females stay year-round in this natural nursery, suckling their pups up to the age of three years, though they learn how to fish at five months.
 Take some time to enjoy and photograph the spectacle.

 In the afternoon, you'll head to Suarez Point, where huge ocean waves crash onto the southern basaltic cliffs.
-This forms a spectacular blowhole, causing water to spray high into the air (depending on the season, the tide, and how strong the sea breeze pushes the waves).
-This is also a popular breeding spot for waved albatrosses who use the cliff as a launching pad.
+This forms a spectacular blowhole, causing water to spray high into the air (depending on the season, the tide, and the strength of the sea breeze).
+It's also a popular breeding spot for waved albatrosses who use the cliff as a launching pad.
 Take your time wandering the land and enjoying a meditative break on this emblematic viewpoint.

 Day 13: Cruise to Islas Santa Fé & Plaza Sur